minibug1021/berry/README.md

 node.js https://nodejs.org/en/

-Make sure to change the password in the config to the server id.
+Make sure to change the password in the IRC Bot Config to the Discord Server ID.
+Add the Discord bot token to discord.py and the config.js file.

+Then run main.py, server.js, and discord.py